 Which of the statements given describes how igneous rock is formed?

-- AIgneous rock is formed from the broken remains of other rocks that become joined together.
+- BIgneous rock is formed from the broken remains of other rocks that become joined together.

-- BIgneous rock is formed when hot liquid magma from inside the earth cools and becomes solid.
+- CIgneous rock is formed when hot liquid magma from inside the earth cools and becomes solid.

 Minerals are made of elements.
 An element is a substance that cannot be broken down into any other substance.